Protect and reassure – that’s what we are all about. We are proud to be part of the community and we work as part of our community to keep Gwent safe.

 While a great deal of our day to day work is in our local neighbourhoods, we also tackle the most sophisticated of crimes such as cyber-crime which is a growing area of concern for us all.

 And behind the scenes we have a wealth of experience and knowledge enabling our police teams by offering legal, scientific or business support.
+The same values drive all of our team: be compassionate, be courageous, be proud, be positive and keep learning.

 We also work with other forces within Wales and across the border to England to make the best use of our resources.
 Whether its air support, firearms teams or forensics, working together can make us more efficient.

-So whether you want to know more about how we work, what you can do to keep yourself safe or you are thinking of joining us we are always pleased to share our work.
+So, whether you want to know more about how we work, what you can do to keep yourself safe or you are thinking of joining us we are always pleased to share our work.